egonw/cdkbook/salts.md

 # Salts and other disconnected structures

-In the section [Molecules](atomsbonds.md#molecules) we saw how atoms and bonds are contained in the `IAtomContainer` data model.
+In the Section [atomsbonds.md#sec:molecules](3.3) we saw how atoms and bonds are contained in the `IAtomContainer` data model.
 It was mentioned that it is a general container, and this is exactly what we need for disconnected structures like salts and molecular crystal structures.